eugenwintersberger/pni-libraries.libpniio/_sources/users_guide/ascii_spreadsheet.rst.txt

    :align: center
    :width: 65%

-   Hierarchy of reader classes in *libpniio*.
+   Hierarchy of reader classes in *libpninexus*.

 Spreadsheet readers favor column based over record based access.
 Not only is this the typical way how data is accessed in the field of synchrotron